Smithsonian/dpo-packrat/docs/content/_index.md

 - A variety of integration points allowing for customization and extension

 Packrat is written in Typescript and runs on node.js.
 It includes a relational database for robust transactional record keeping, and employs Apache Solr for search and navigation.

+Packrat is a work in progress.
+[Join us](https://github.com/Smithsonian/dpo-packrat) and help create a tool that can be used by your organization.